Careers360 Logo

 The catalytic activity of transition metals is because of two reasons-

-2. Ability to show variable oxidation states and form complexes, transition metals also able to form intermediate compounds and thus they give the new path, which has lower activation energy for the reaction.
+2. Ability to show variable oxidation states and form complexes, transition metals are also able to form intermediate compounds and thus they give the new path, which has lower activation energy for the reaction.

 Answer :